anniehedgpeth/anniehedgpeth.github.io/_posts/2016-09-05-elasticsearch-network-hosts.markdown

 image: /assets/article_images/2016-09-05-elasticsearch-network-hosts/elasticsearch.jpg
 image2: /assets/article_images/2016-09-05-elasticsearch-network-hosts/elasticsearch-mobile.jpg
 ---
 Hello, friends!
 I've missed you.
 I've been a busy bee.
 I got hired onto a contract-to-hire position at a consultancy for whom I'm working on a Chef project.
 I'm having a great time because I'm learning so much.
-To say that I'm drinking from a firehose is an understatement.
+To say that I'm drinking from a fire-hose is an understatement.

 But I definitely want to slow down and share some breakthroughs so that I can remember them for later and hopefully help some of you out along the way.